wcarmon/docs/rust/json.md

 }
 ```

 # Validation

-1. Out of scope for Deserialization (too complex, scope creep)
+1. Out of scope for Deserialization library (too complex, scope creep)
 1. Deserialize to a simpler type, possibly using new-type pattern
     1. See https://rust-unofficial.github.io/patterns/patterns/behavioural/newtype.html
     1. See https://doc.rust-lang.org/rust-by-example/generics/new_types.html